posativ/weave-minimal/README.md

 Setup and Configuration
 -----------------------

-You need `python` ≥ 2.6 or ≥ 3.3.
-See `weave-minimal --help` for a list of parameters including a short description.
+You need Python 2.6, 2.7 or 3.3.
+See `weave-minimal --help` for a list of parameters and a short description.

-    $ easy_install -U weave-minimal
+    $ pip install weave-minimal
     $ weave-minimal --enable-registration
      * Running on http://127.0.0.1:8080/

-You can also use `init.d` to run this service as a daemon by `invoke-rc.d weave-minimal start`:
+For high concurrency (if possible at all with SQLite), gevent will be used if installed (`pip install gevent`).

+To run weave-minimal as a daemon, consider this SysVinit script:

 ```bash
 $ cat /etc/init.d/weave-minimal